FeiYao-Edinburgh/CS-hardware-software/Python/README.md

 9. [Seems that sns.FacetGrid does not work well with plt.hist2d ...](https://github.com/mwaskom/seaborn/issues/321).
 [Also colorbar issues...](https://github.com/mwaskom/seaborn/issues/582).
 Hence for scatter density plotting, I may continue use subplots...or gridspec...
 10. [Top 50 matplotlib Visualizations](https://www.machinelearningplus.com/plots/top-50-matplotlib-visualizations-the-master-plots-python/#45.-Calendar-Heat-Map)

-### Installing Miniconda
-Assuming you want to install miniconda in `~/miniconda`, the whole process is as follows.
-1. Download [Miniconda3](https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh) with `curl https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh -o Miniconda3-latest-Linux-x86_64.sh`.
-2. Install Miniconda3 using `bash Miniconda3-latest-Linux-x86_64.sh -p ~/miniconda/base`. (**NB** Allow conda init)
-3. It is highly recommended to create a virtual environment to install and keep a series of packages independent, e.g. `conda create -p ~/miniconda/base/envs/geo`.
-Activate it using `conda activate geo`.
-3. Install packages under the geo virtual environment, e.g. `conda install seaborn jupyter` (**NB** seaborn will make numpy, pandas, matplotlib, and so forth be automatically installed)
-4. Use `conda activate geo` and `conda deactivate` to switch using geo Python or not.
-Use `conda activate base` and `conda deactivate` to switch using base Python or not.
-The latter is seldom used.
-5. Use `ssh user@host -L 8999:localhost:8999` to re-login into the server, change into a directory (e.g. `mkdir ~/test; cd ~/test`) that you would like to start from, and `conda activate geo; jupyter notebook --NotebookApp.token='' --no-browser --port=8999` to open a Jupyter notebook.
-Open the url within Google-Chrome or other browsers that you like.
-6. Now start enjoy programming with awesome Jupyter.
-Finish your work by saving `.ipynb` files and close related browser pages.
-Back to the terminal, use `Ctrl-c` to shut down the server and `Ctrl-d` to exit from the terminal if applicable.

 ### Running a Python script
 Supposing your `helloworld.py` script has the following code.